eatthinkdu/eatthinkdu.github.io/_posts/2015-12-23-itinerary.md

 <h4>Dalat</h4>
 <ul>
   <li><b>Thoughts</b>: Best city in the south by far.
 Must go if you're into nature and waterfalls, also climate is slightly cooler and temperature is actually bearable.
 Locals are super friendly.
 There's an amazing bakery, ask about it.
-Stay 2 days.</li>
+Stay 2 days at minimum.</li>
   <li><b>What to Do</b>: Canyoning.
 Will run you around $35 for half day w/ lunch and transportation included, so worth it.
-Good spot to rent a moped/scooter and ride around in the mountains/countryside.</li>
+Good spot to rent a moped/scooter and ride around in the mountains/countryside.
+Talk to the locals!!</li>
   <li><b>Where I Stayed</b>: Cozy Nook Hostel, a homestay hostel run by an adorable family.
 Can by beers for about 10.000 dong (ie $0.50), they also run a homemade dinner each night for about $3, great time to meet people at the hostel over delicious food.</li>
 </ul>